AlessandroBagnoli/pleo-be-challenge/README.md

 * Awaits for the successfully paid invoice notification to be correctly delivered
 * Asserts that on the DB the invoice is in `PAID` status

+Yes, I am aware that this full functional flow test is a bit simplistic.
+Assuming that we have only one invoice to be processed is an optimistic and far from a real world scenario where we could expect thousands of invoices to process, but still, it's a good starting point to make sure that the flow works as expected :smile:.

 ## Architectural overview

+Building blocks of the solution.
+Every yellow square represents a self-contained docker service:

 ![Building blocks](docs/building_blocks.svg)

+### Sequence diagram

+Here you should see the sequence diagram automatically rendered in your IDE/Github.
+If that is not the case, and you see only some code, please copy and paste it on the [mermaid live editor](https://mermaid.live/) to see the visual representation.

 ````mermaid
 sequenceDiagram